Grandparents to the rescue

-Call out: 2.6 million grandparents have stepped in to care for their grandchildren when the children’s parents cannot.
+2.6 million grandparents have stepped in to care for their grandchildren when the children’s parents cannot.

 Many grandparents have little or no warning and no time to plan.
 For others it happens more gradually.
 Regardless of the circumstances, it’s a major life change.
 Instead of saving for retirement, you’re saving for college.
 Your fixed income is now stretched to cover the cost of diapers and formula.
 Instead of going to the movies and dinner with friends, you’re driving the children to swim lessons and shopping for school supplies.

-Call out: You know how to provide a loving and safe home, but how will they get health care?
+You know how to provide a loving and safe home, but how will they get health care?
 How will they get to school?

 You’re grandparents.
 You know how to provide a loving and safe home for your grandkids, but how will they get their health care?
 How do you arrange counseling to help them deal with the trauma that brought them to you?
 Are there funds to help you with your expanded grocery bill, or cover the costs of school fees?
 Can you enroll the children in the school near your home or find help with transportation to keep them in their school an hour away?

 How do you begin?
 Advocates and other caregivers recognizing the challenge of this unexpected role are working to create a network of support services for families like yours.

 Here are a few key first steps and resources:

 - Find out if there is a kinship navigator program in your area: Some states and localities have programs called kinship navigators to help connect grandfamilies to services, benefits, and supports in the area.